Reviews You Can Rely On

 Analysis and Test Results

 Every model we tested offers a slightly different set of features and very different designs.
 How much you want to spend on a new lantern will also largely depend on what purpose it will serve.
 If you don't expect to use it in the rain, then there's no reason to pay extra for waterproofing.
 But if you need a lightweight, durable, compact model for backpacking, it might cost you a few extra bucks.
-Keep in mind how you plan to use your lantern, including common uses like camping and as an emergency backup.
+Consider how you plan to use your lantern, including common uses like camping and as an emergency backup.

 What's the Best Value?

-Whether or not one of these lights makes it into your camping kit or emergency supplies may come down to the price tag.
-In order to better understand value, we compare a product's overall score against its price – the higher the score and the lower the price, the greater the overall value.
-The Goal Zero Lighthouse 600 is bright, easy to use, has a backup hand crank, and also has a USB outlet for charging other devices.
-This model may be high-end, but it is certainly worth the investment.
-If you're looking for a battery-powered model to keep in the closet for a power outage or other emergency, the price of the Ultimate Survival Technologies 30-Day Duro is totally reasonable.
-The Primus Micron is on the expensive side, but the overall performance and versatility of this gas-powered lantern justify the price tag.
+The Goal Zero Lighthouse 600 is bright, easy to use, features a backup hand crank, and includes a USB outlet for charging other devices.
+This model may be high-end, but we think it's worth the investment.
+If you're looking for a battery-powered model to keep in the closet for a power outage or other emergency, the price of the Ultimate Survival Technologies 30-Day Duro is totally reasonable, and the Lighting Ever Camping is even more affordable while still offering good performance.
+On the smaller side, we feel the Black Diamond Moji R+ and the Goal Zero Crush Light Chroma also bring a lot of value to the table.

 Brightness